mangalam-research/wed/doc/usage.rst

 sort of logging at the JavaScript level must be performed to figure out what is going on.
 However, IE 9 does not seem to have any facility that readily allows producing stack traces.
 Methods that work on Chrome, Firefox, IE 10 and 11 do not work in IE 9.
-The only method I am aware of for IE 9 relies on using the ``caller`` argument, which is turned off when strict mode is in use.
+The only method we know for IE 9 relies on using the ``caller`` argument, which is turned off when strict mode is in use.
 Using this method would mean turning off strict mode in wed **and** in any third-party library that happens to be on the stack when the trace is produced.
 Not a trivial matter.
 So for now IE 9 is not officially supported.

 You may use it.
 And we will listen to bug reports concerning it.
 But